PAIR-code/lit/documentation/index.md

 Then navigate to https://localhost:4321 to access the UI.

-Note:
+For most models we recommend using a GPU, though the `--quickstart` flag above loads a set of smaller models that run well on CPU.
 You can also pass `--warm_start=1.0`, and LIT will run inference and cache the results before server start.

 For an overview of supported model types and frameworks, see the [components guide](./components.md).